imanuelgittens/wptt-motivation/README.md

 With that, we've technically created our first plugin!
 But let's make it do something.

-We want to display quotes somewhere so for that we'll need a function.
+We want to display quotes somewhere, so for that we'll need a function.
 We'll worry about where it is being displayed later on.

 ````
 //function for adding quote to page